Labre Ministry

 History of Labre Ministry at FHC

 Labre, originally an outreach ministry under the auspices of FHC, served in East Cleveland for more than a decade — first with the Salvation Army street-canteen and then as a sponsoring partner at Our Family Home Center, a drop-in community center at the corner of Euclid and Lee.
 In January 2020, Our Family Home Center was destroyed when a van crashed through its front wall.
 Since that time, Labre ministry leaders have been seeking new mission partners.
-More recently we worked with Pastor Anthony Mattox at the Empowerment Church in East Cleveland, assisting with outreach projects, and helping to restore their historic building on Euclid Avenue.
+One opportunity was working with Pastor Anthony Mattox at the Empowerment Church in East Cleveland, assisting with outreach projects, and helping to restore their historic building on Euclid Avenue.

 About a dozen Presbyterian churches throughout greater Cleveland partner with North Presbyterian Church.
 These congregations offer material support in the form of food and fellowship on Sunday mornings, and in addition, some churches offer financial support to help pay the rent, compensate Pastor Hurst, and simply keep the lights on.
-Last June (2023), FHC joined this partnership of churches.
+In June 2023, FHC joined this partnership of churches.
 Throughout June we worshipped at North and helped prepare and serve the noon meal, which is offered by the partnering church each Sunday.
-Then last August (2023), we applied for, and North Church subsequently received, a $3000 community grant from Forest Hill Church, and we have followed up that gift by pledging to serve one Sunday per month (attending worship and providing the meal) throughout 2024.
+Then in August 2023, we applied for, and North Church subsequently received, a $3000 community grant from Forest Hill Church, and we have followed up that gift by pledging to serve one Sunday per month (attending worship and providing the meal).

-Won’t you join us in 2024?
+Won’t you join us?
 We will need both food providers and on-site volunteers to bring friendship and hospitality to folks who desperately need it.

 To volunteer or for more information, contact Jack Breisch.